FluxML/fluxml.github.io/getting_started.md

 * [JuliaAcademy](https://juliaacademy.com/) offers introductory courses to Julia and Flux.
 * [Flux's official documentation](https://fluxml.ai/Flux.jl/stable/).

-As you countinue to progress through your Flux and Julia journey, please feel free to share it on [Twitter and tag us](https://twitter.com/FluxML), we would love to see what awesome things the #FluxML community is up to.
+As you continue to progress through your Flux and Julia journey, please feel free to share it on [Twitter and tag us](https://twitter.com/FluxML), we would love to see what awesome things the #FluxML community is up to.